 The data presented here shows the distribution of orchard gate returns across KPINs (as opposed to weighted volume average).
 It does not show Net Orchard Return, which factors in average on-orchard costs.

-ZESPRITM ORGANIC GREEN KIWIFRUIT - ORCHARD GATE RETURN PER HECTARE 2019/20 (based on E5 February forecast)
+ZESPRITM ORGANIC GREEN KIWIFRUIT - ORCHARD GATE RETURN 2020/21 PER HECTARE

 ^{}some payments are not allocated at an individual grower level and are excluded or estimated in this analysis.